Horae: The Four Seasons

 Nonnus in his Dionysiaca mentions a distinct set of four Horae, the daughters of Helios.
-Quintus Smyrnaeus also attributes the Horae as the daughters of Helios and Selene, and describes them as the four handmaidens of Hera.
+Quintus Smyrnaeus calls the Horae daughters of Helios and Selene, and describes them as the four handmaidens of Hera.
 The seasons were personified by the ancients, the Greeks represented them generally as women but on some antique monuments they are depicted as winged children with attributes peculiar to each season.
 The Greek words for the four seasons of the year were as follows: